The Rabbit Welfare Crisis & Campaining

 Despite our charity opening its doors to many types of small animal consistently around 80% of our rescue animals are rabbits.
 Sadly, all species of pet animal fall victim to neglect and abuse to some extent.
 However, through the course of our work it has become shockingly apparent to us that the UK is in the midst of a serious rabbit welfare crisis.

 We are not alone in reaching this conclusion.
-Recent studies by the RSPCA and PDSA have identified rabbits to be the most neglected and cruelly treated of all pets.
+Recent studies have identified rabbits to be the most neglected and cruelly treated of all pets.
 As the UK’s third most popular pet this amounts to a significant number of animals unnecessarily suffering.

 “Despite being the UK’s third most popular pet, with an estimated 1.6 million currently kept, the welfare needs of domestic rabbits are widely misunderstood by their owners,” said PDSA Senior Veterinary Surgeon Sean Wensley.
 “Hundreds of thousands of rabbits face an unhappy, lonely existence in cramped accommodation, whilst being fed an inappropriate diet and suffering from a range of painful diseases.
 We should re-evaluate the ways in which we have traditionally kept pet rabbits and start providing them with what we know they need to lead healthy and happy lives.”
 The PDSA

-Most of our rescue rabbits one way or another have ended up at Camp Nibble due to people taking on rabbits with little realisation of what is needed for them to live happy, healthy lives.
+Most of our rescue rabbits have ended up at Camp Nibble due to people taking on rabbits with little realisation of what is needed for them to live happy, healthy lives.
 They are widely misunderstood animals and are very often mistakenly taken on as cheap, easy pets.
-In many cases the responsibility for their care is even left in the hands of children.
+In many cases the responsibility for their care is left in the hands of children.

 Like many modern rabbit welfare organisations we do not recommend rabbits as ideal pets specifically for children.
 Rabbits are intelligent sensitive animals that deserve to be viewed as family members (in the same way as cats and dogs usually are).
 We believe that the common perception of rabbits as cheap, easy pets for children is a myth, or at least it is if the welfare needs of the rabbits are being met properly.
 Historically, thousands of rabbits have made very cheap easy pets for children living as neglected living toys.
 However, it is becoming recognised and will hopefully soon be accepted that this method of keeping rabbits in solitary confinement shut up for long periods in hutches is completely out dated and exceptionally cruel.